Cover image: Bob Debus AM (left) and Frank Walker QC (right), former Attorney-Generals of NSW.

 At a crowded meeting called by Frank Walker on 27 June 1977, the NSW branch was formed.

 At a crowded meeting called by Frank Walker on 27 June 1977, the NSW branch was formed.
 The Society, which regularly had a high public profile, became very active in agitating for law reform, organising public events and election fundraising dinners.
 Then opposition leader Gough Whitlam was particularly generous with his time in addressing the Society’s functions.
 Soon after, branches were established in all states and territories.

 From 1979, a two-day annual national conference of Labor Lawyers was held on a rotating basis by each state branch.
 Flowing from this and resulting from the energy of Gareth Evans, a federation called the National Society of Labor Lawyers was set up.
 This coordinated the national conference, supported state branches, and agitated about Commonwealth legal policy issues.

-The membership's support for the Society waned ten years ago due to discontent with certain law and order policies of the then Labor Government.
-The Society was revived again five years ago by a new generation of Labor supporting members of the profession, who united against the legal policies of the Abbott and O'Farrell governments.
+The membership's support for the Society waned over two decades years ago due to discontent with certain law and order policies of the then Labor Government.
+The Society was revived again in 2011 by a new generation of Labor supporting members of the profession, who united against the legal policies of the Abbott and O'Farrell governments.
 The Society now continues to play an important role in developing progressive legal policy and scholarship in NSW.